-In 1833 he married a lady reputed to be from a good family in Bedfordshire, Elizabeth Maddison.
-They would make visits to Henry's birthplace of Bourton and would occupy the house next to the farm of George Pocock.
+In 1833 he married a widow, a lady reputed to be from a good family in Bedfordshire, Elizabeth Maddison. (nee Parker).
+A small newspaper announcement informed that they were married on the 10th July at West Ham Church and that Elizabeth was the relict of Mr Ambrose Maddison, late of Whitechapel Road and West Ham Abbey.
+(London Packet & New Lloyd's Evening Post 12th July 1833).
+They would make visits to Henry's birthplace of Bourton and occupy the house next to the farm of George Pocock.
 (More on this property later).
 Henry and Elizabeth were shocked and saddened by the wretched conditions of the local farm workers at Bourton and the poor impoverished state in which they were forced to raise their children with so little wages.
 They were determined to do something about it and started to use their fortune by buying up any property and land in Bourton as it came up for sale and gradually, Henry and his brother John, owned the greater part of the village.
+Below.
+Thought to be Elizabeth Tucker, (Maddison nee Parker, 1808 - 1891) - courtesy of Donald Tucker of Wadhurst, Sussex.

 In 1845 Henry commissioned the building of Bourton House.
-Pevsner in his book of Berkshire buildings (Page 92) noted that it was designed and built by Frederic Ordish at a cost of £6,650 and we know from an Indenture dated 1847 that it was built by that date and occupied by Samuel Argill Bates a farmer.
+Pevsner in his book of Berkshire buildings (Page 92) noted that it was designed and built by Frederic Ordish at a cost of £6,650 and we know from an Indenture dated 1847 that it was complete by that date and occupied by Samuel Argill Bates a farmer.
 There are also numerous newspaper advertisements confirming that it was in existence by 1845.
 (Below.
 Bourton House today - much extended and now Pinewood School).

 Henry and Elizabeth, although of the faith of the Church of England, had attended sermons given by the Rev. Baptist Wriothesley Noel (1798-1873).
 He was minister of St John's Chapel, Bedford Row, London from 1827 to 1848.
 In 1849 he became a Baptist minister and pastor of the nearby John Street Baptist Church in Bloomsbury.
-They were very impressed with what he said and there were certain elements of the episcopal church at that time they were unhappy with, so both became members of the Baptist community.
+The Tuckers were very impressed with what he said and there were certain elements of the established church at that time they were unhappy with, so both became members of the Baptist community.
 Many of the Church of England, Diocesan Clergy were not happy with what they believed to be and indeed called, 'Dissenters.'
-The ruling, land owning classes became increasingly alarmed at the rapid rise of Baptist and Methodist churches, and the huge numbers of the working-class people that they were attracting.
+The ruling, land owning classes became increasingly alarmed at the rapid rise of non-conformists, and the huge numbers of the working-class people they were attracting.
 It was a similar case in many of the villages throughout the country including the nearby village of Watchfield.
 Using his great wealth, Henry Tucker built a new Baptist Chapel in Bourton and next to it a house for the Minister.
-(Now the Village Hall & The Manse.).
+(Now the Village Hall & The Manse).
 It was officially opened by Rev. Noel himself in November 1851.
 (Below.
 Illustrated London News 1st Nov 1851.
-For more information see SHS Listing N959.
+For more information see Shrivenham Heritage Society - SHS Listing N959.
 And how it looks today - The Village Hall.
 Photo by Neil B. Maw).